 The Effects of Breast Milk on Atopic Dermatitis

-One randomized trial had almost the same methodology.
-They divided the infant participants with atopic dermatitis into two groups.
+One randomized trial (3) that divided the infant participants with atopic dermatitis into two groups.
 In one group, they asked the mothers to rub breast milk on their baby’s skin after each feeding.
 The other group received hydrocortisone cream as treatment.